Medicaid, Medicare text scam scares hundreds during federal government shutdown

 Sarah Lattimore, a Medicaid recipient, said she received one of those text messages on Thursday.
 For a moment, she thought her visit to the doctor on Friday would be impossible because the text claimed she no longer had Medicaid coverage.

-"Basically saying that my insurance is cut off and I cannot see any doctors for any of my conditions,” Lattimore said.
+"Basically saying that my insurance is cut off and I cannot see any doctors for any of my conditions,” Lattimore told 7 News Detroit.

 She said she was instantly concerned.